AlexisG13/miCherov3/README.md

   - Factory method: Whenever we create an instance of our application , we have to call NestFactory.create method(), and we can provide the type of application we want in order to have specific methods available for our app object.
 Thus the logic that our app providers is delegated to the child classes dependending on the method we provide.

   - Decorator : Nest.JS let us use different type of decorators for different purposes like getting the body content, request parameters or for validating or authentication purposes.
 This decorators "wrap" the class or property we want to decorate and adds new behavior to this.
-The main difference between how Nest.JS applies the decorator pattern from what is tipically defined is that in Nest.JS we can use decorators on classes and not objects.
+The main difference between how Nest.JS applies the decorator pattern from what is tipically defined is that in Nest.JS we can use decorators on classes, properties and parameters and not objects.
   Another use of decorators in Nest.JS is when creating controlles , since we have to use decorators to wrap the class that defines our controller with the @Controller decorator, also the @Injectable decorator is used for defining a class as a provider (it has some other uses).

   - Chain of responsability : When wrapping various guards, pipes or middlewares to a class or property, Nest.JS "creates" a chain of responsability to decide if a request should be processed by the actual handler (middleware,pipes,guards) or pass it to the next handler or in some cases stop passing the request (in case it's an error).